mitchspano/apex-trigger-actions-framework/README.md

 A DML finalizer is a piece of code that executes **exactly one time** at the very end of a DML operation.

 This is notably different than the final action within a given trigger context.
 The final configured action can be executed multiple times in case of cascading DML operations within trigger logic or when more than 200 records are included in the original DML operation.
-This can lead to challenges capturing logs or invoking asynchronous logic.
+This can lead to challenges when capturing logs or invoking asynchronous logic.

 DML finalizers can be very helpful for things such as _enqueuing a queuable operation_ or _inserting a collection of gathered logs_.

 Finalizers within the Apex Trigger Actions Framework operate using many of the same mechanisms.
-First define a class which implements the `TriggerAction.DmlFinalizer` interface.
+First, define a class that implements the `TriggerAction.DmlFinalizer` interface.
 Include public static variables/methods so that the trigger actions executing can register objects to be processed during the finalizer's execution.

 ```java
 public with sharing class OpportunityCategoryCalculator implements Queueable, TriggerAction.DmlFinalizer {